christopher-noble/Decipher/README.md

 - **Keyword Tagging**: Input and tag keywords for transcription and timestamping.
 - **Seamless Backend Integration**: Connect seamlessly with the Decipher backend.

+## Support

+If you have any questions, encounter issues, or want to provide feedback, feel free to reach out to us via [email](mailto:chris.noble@oceangold.ca) or create an [issue](https://github.com/christopher-noble/decipher-frontend/issues) in this repository.

 ## Join the Revolution

 Unlock the power of audio content with Decipher.
 Embrace the future of audio transcription and timestamp generation with our frontend solution.
 Try it out today!